EmrhT/ansible_kvm_k8s/README.md

-# Kubernetes Cluster Up and Running with Ansible
+# Deploying a HA-Ready Kubernetes Cluster on KVM with Ansible
 This repo provides code for an automated way of deploying a K8S cluster with Ansible on KVM hypervisor.
 The project can be divided in three phases.
-First, cloud images is downloaded and customized accordingly using libguestfs popular tool virt-customize.
+First, cloud image is downloaded and customized accordingly using libguestfs popular tool virt-customize.
 Second, using the libvirt module and XML definition files, VMs were started on KVM hypervisor.
 And third, initialization scripts on each VM were run to deploy the K8S cluster.
+A medium story with more detailed discussion is here. -->

 ## Prerequisites
 1. A Linux computer (VM or physical) with the required KVM/libvirt components installed (kvmhost). --> https://linuxhint.com/install-kvm-ubuntu-22-04/